Joint Research Centre

 Leaflet:

-var transitions = new L.tileLayer("https://storage.googleapis.com/global-surface-water/tiles2021/transitions/{z}/{x}/{y}.png",
+var transitions = new L.tileLayer(https://storage.googleapis.com/water-world/tiles2024/transitions/{z}/{x}/{y}.png",

 { format: "image/png",